 Linen Knit Fabric

 What is linen knit fabric?
-Linen is all-natural fabric and made from the long fibers of the flax plant.
-Linen fabric is strong, breathable, absorbent and naturally antimicrobial.
+Linen is an all-natural fabric made from the long fibers of the flax plant.
+Linen fabric is strong, breathable, absorbent, and naturally antimicrobial.

 Linen fabric is known for its antibacterial properties, which help to eliminate body odor.
 Many people like linen for this reason.
 However, because the fibers are very long and the fabric tends to be quite heavy, it can rub or hurt sensitive skin.